BleekerLab/protocols/data_security/README.md

 # What can you do to protect your data?

 ## Encrypt your hard drive
+Data encryption makes it hard or almost impossible for someone unauthorized to access your personal/research data.
+It relies on different protocols.

 # What to do in case your computer gets stolen